Semrush helps you:

 They also use ordered lists for lists that rank things in a specific order, like this.

-For example, our list of keyword research tools isn’t in order of best to worst.
-It’s just a list.
+For example, our list of rank tracking tools isn’t in order of best to worst.
+It’s just a list (but we do feature a table with, in our opinion, the best tools).

 Which is why Google just presents each tool that we list as a simple list, without any information that ranks them one way or the other.